-Unitil Energy-Increase in Base Rates Approved-On April 26, 2011, the NHPUC approved a final rate settlement which makes permanent a temporary increase of \$5.2 million in annual revenue effective July 1, 2010, and provides for an additional increase of \$5.0 million in annual revenue effective May 1, 2011.
+Unitil Energy-Base Rates-On April 26, 2011, the NHPUC approved a rate settlement with a permanent increase of \$5.2 million in annual revenue effective July 1, 2010, and an additional increase of \$5.0 million in annual revenue effective May 1, 2011.
 The settlement extends through May 1, 2016 and provides for a long-term rate plan and earnings sharing mechanism, with estimated future increases of \$1.5 million to \$2.0 million in annual revenue to occur on May 1, 2012, May 1, 2013 and May 1, 2014, to support Unitil Energy's continued capital improvements to its distribution system.
 The rate plan allows Unitil to file for additional rate relief if its return on equity is less than 7% and a sharing of earnings with customers if its return on equity is greater than 10% in a calendar year.
-The settlement provides for a return on equity of 9.67%, a common equity ratio of 45.45% and an overall weighted cost of capital of 8.39% to determine changes to distribution rate levels.
+Unitil Energy filed its first step adjustment filing for \$1.5 million for implementation on May 1, 2012, to recover increased spending for its vegetation management program and reliability enhancement program.
+The adjustment filing was approved by the NHPUC with minor modifications.